 Wrap It in a Protective Cover

 Using a mattress cover can extend the life of any mattress, but it’s especially important to invest in a quality mattress cover if you are putting it in storage.
 You want to keep moisture, bugs, dirt, and dust from getting in, and a mattress cover with a zipper will make it easier to move in and out of storage.

 Can You Store a Mattress Upright?

-It’s fine to carry or transport a mattress on its side, but extended periods of time aren’t recommended by experts.
+It’s fine to carry or transport a mattress on its side, but doing this for extended periods of time isn’t recommended by experts.

 You want to protect your mattress from bugs and moisture, so unless you have a refinished garage with climate control and spotless floors, it’s not a good idea to store your mattress there—even in a hefty mattress cover.
 You don’t want things to get steamy in there, trust us.

 Is It Bad to Keep a Mattress on the Floor?